Reava/Template-Single-Package/README.md

 Starter for making Packages, including automation for building and publishing them.

 Once you're all set up, you'll be able to push changes to this repository and have .zip and .unitypackage versions automatically generated, and a listing made which works in the VPM for delivering updates for this package.
-If you want to make a listing with a variety of packages, check out our [template-package-listing](https://github.com/vrchat-community/template-package-listing) repo.
+If you want to make a listing with a variety of packages, check out VRChat's [template-package-listing](https://github.com/vrchat-community/template-package-listing) repo.

 ## Why this fork?